-The XDF Programme partners the School of Informatics with the MRC Institute of Genetics & Molecular Medicine to train genuinely cross-disciplinary researchers.
+The XDF Programme partners the School of Informatics with the Institute of Genetics and Cancer to train genuinely cross-disciplinary researchers.

 The School of Informatics is the largest research grouping in computer science in Europe, and has consistently been ranked top for research power in the last three research assessments by the UK government (2001, 2008 and 2014).
 The School has long cultivated an interdisciplinary ethos, with a leading presence in relevant initiatives at the life sciences interface, for example through co-ownership of the BBSRC-funded Centre for Systems Biology at Edinburgh, the UK Centre for Mammalian Synthetic Biology, the Usher Institute/ Farr Institute for Scotland, and the Edinburgh-led Scottish node of the newly established Health Data Research - UK institute.

-The MRC Institute of Genetics and Molecular Medicine at the University of Edinburgh (IGMM), formed in 2007, is a strategic partnership of the:
+The Institute of Genetics and Cancer - IGC (formerly the Institute of Genetics and Molecular Medicine, IGMM) at the University of Edinburgh, formed in 2007, is a strategic partnership of the:

 MRC Human Genetics Unit (MRC HGU)